 FLEX (RB/WR/TE) | 2 |

-*NOTE: Players in your starting lineup can be moved from a mandatory positional spot (RB, WR, or TE) to a FLEX spot (and back) after their game(s) have kicked off, but they cannot be moved to your bench in favor of another player (whose game has not started yet).
+*NOTE: Players in your starting lineup CANNOT be moved from a mandatory positional spot (RB, WR, or TE) to and from a FLEX spot (and back) after their game(s) have kicked off.

 In contests where there is NO bench, all rosters will consist of 8 starters only: